-Enter detailed explanation of how you came up with the fringe benefits costs.
+Enter a detailed explanation of how the fringe benefit costs were derived and allocated to the MCSAP project.
 Fringe benefits includes health and life insurance, retirement, Soc.
 Sec.
 Workers Comp.
 Medicare for the MCSAP assigned personnel.

 The specific amounts will be included in the vouchers.
 Fringe benefits requested for reimbursement are based on actual monthly fringe benefit costs for the following salaries accounts: State Retirement, Trooper's Retirement, Hospital Insurance, Basic Life Insurance, Social Security, Medicare, Unemployment Insurance and Workers Compensation.
 NDHP sworn officers also receive Per Diem benefits on a monthly basis to cover meals while they're working on ND roadways and to provide for other incidental expenses.
 The only fringe benefit costs which are requested for reimbursement are the actual benefit expenses which are recorded each month in the ND OMB computer printouts and a copy of this printout is included with each reimbursement request voucher submitted to FMCSA.
 The Fringe rates for each position are listed in the table above.
 Fringe rates were obtained from NDHP Finance section based on information from ND OMB.